ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/activation-and-licensing.md

+Activation and licencing
 ---

-title: "Activation and licencing"
-weight: 25
-description: "This section describes the design decisions associated with activation and licencing of Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with activation and licencing of Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Licence keys and activation processes are leveraged by Microsoft to ensure that the device or user is eligible to use the feature or run the product (i.e. Windows 10).